Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: Conclusion

 One can estimate that for a magnetic field of $H =\SI{1}{T}$ and the Fermi velocity $v_F = \SI{1e6}{m/s}$, the critical electric field is $E_c = \SI{1e4}{V/cm}$, which is achievable experimentally.
 For example, with $H =\SI{0.1}{T}$, the magnetic length is approximately $l \approx \SI{82}{\nm}$.
 For a ribbon of width $L_x = 20 l \approx \SI{1.6}{\um}$, this corresponds to a critical voltage between the ribbon edges of $U = \SI{0.16}{V}$.
 Indeed, experimental studies have reported the realization of Landau level collapse \cite{Singh2009PRB, Gu2011PRL}.
 Another potential approach to achieve Landau level collapse is by generating strain-induced pseudomagnetic or electric fields, as proposed in Refs.~\cite{Castro2017PRB, Grassano2020PRB}.
 This demonstrates that the results for the DOS and differential entropy presented in this work are accessible for experimental investigation.

 It would be particularly interesting to explore how the behavior of the DOS can be adjusted by applying an in-plane electric field, given its relevance from both research and practical perspectives.
-From a research point, it is crucial to confirm that the Landau degeneracy factor $\mathfrak{g}_L$ [see Eq.~(\ref{degeneracy-LL})] for graphene in the crossed fields must be replaced with the electric field-dependent factor $\mathfrak{g} (\beta)$, as defined in Eq.~(\ref{degeneracy-Dirac}).
+From a research point of view, it is crucial to confirm that the Landau degeneracy factor $\mathfrak{g}_L$ [see Eq.~(\ref{degeneracy-LL})] for graphene in the crossed fields must be replaced with the electric field-dependent factor $\mathfrak{g} (\beta)$, as defined in Eq.~(\ref{degeneracy-Dirac}).
 It would also be useful to study the degeneracy factor in other similar situations.
 From a practical perspective, enhancing the DOS by tuning the in-plane electric field could be valuable for achieving greater control over the transport properties of graphene.

-Using the results for the DOS, we analyzed the behavior of the differential entropy.
-Since the energy dependence of the DOS, for bulk states, becomes smoother, the differential entropy exhibits a less steep variation compared to the $H = E = 0$ case.
+Using the DOS results, we analyzed the behavior of the differential entropy.
+As the energy dependence of the DOS for bulk states becomes smoother, the differential entropy varies less steeply compared to the $H = E = 0$ case.
 When the lowest Landau levels do not overlap, the dependence $s(\mu)$ exhibits oscillations and features a sharp peak when the chemical potential is near the Dirac point.
 Further investigation is warranted to understand how the dip-peak structure observed in $s(\mu)$ near $\mu =0$, associated with the dispersionless surface states, manifests in the Seebeck coefficient.